 inset photo).
 For Presta valves, unscrew the tip (inset

-end of your tire lever into the valve to release all the air.
-Starting directly
+the end of your tire lever into the valve to release all the air.
+Starting

-opposite the valve, wiggle a tire lever beneath the tire edge (called the
+directly opposite the valve, wiggle a tire lever beneath the tire edge

-lever about 6 inches away from the first and pry here (main photo).
+place.
+Place another lever about 6 inches away from the first and pry

 Tire Tool is a nifty lever that uses your bicycle to pry one side